api3dao/old-api3-docs/request-response-protocol/request.md

 ## Request parameters

 - `providerId` and `endpointId` specify the endpoint
-- `requesterInd` and `designatedWallet` specify which wallet will be used to fulfill the request
+- `requesterIndex` and `designatedWallet` specify which wallet will be used to fulfill the request
 - `fulfillAddress` and `fulfillFunctionId` specify which method will be called to fulfill the request
 - `parameters` specify the API and [reserved](/airnode/ois.md#54-reservedParameters ) parameters (see [Airnode ABI specifications](/airnode/airnode-abi-specifications.md) for how these are encoded)